 The scholarship application period for the 2019 Global School of Empirical Research Methods is open until March 15, 2019.

 The University of St. Gallen is offering 10 scholarships to doctoral students enrolled at GBSN member schools in Afghanistan and in Africa to the Global School of Empirical Research Methods (GSERM) in Switzerland.
 The scholarships are only for courses in the main period (June 2019).

 The GSERM is a high-calibre integrated program teaching methodology for PhD students and postdocs from leading universities all over the world.
 The GSERM offers an attractive course-based learning atmosphere on different aspects of empirical research.
 GSERM is structured in different modules.
 Participants select one course per week as these courses are taught concurrently.

 The scholarship covers tuition and accommodation fees for up to two consequent weeks.
 Applicants can choose one session, or two sessions (Session I and II or Session II and III), and indicate the selected courses for each session(s) in their application.
 To view the course offered, please visit (http://www.gserm.ch/stgallen/).
 The scholarship will cover the cost of the course(s) and accommodation costs.
 Applicants will need to cover all other costs (flight, visa, living expenses, insurances, etc.).

 - Enrolled PhD students at GBSN member school in Africa and Afghanistan

 - Not older than 35 years, younger applicants will be preferred

 - Convincing motivation letter

+Please mind the deadline for submitting your application.
 Please only apply if you can afford travel and living expenses as well as costs for visa and insurances.

 In order for your application to be successful, you must submit all necessary application documents, demonstrate excellent command of the language of instruction (English), and meet all the requirements specified in the course description.